spookyGh0st/beatwalls/docs/guide/README.md

 - Aero, who wrote Noodle Extensions and
 - CheckThePan and nyri0, who helped me with a lot of math
 - Reaxt and CyanSnow who showed us what can be possible with modcharts
+- +1Rabbit, who is really nice and helped me a ton with his code :)

 ## Installation